Soil Types – Infiltration Properties

 5

-Table: Horton parameters for the generalized soil types used in SCALGO Live
+Table: Horton parameters for the generalized soil types used in SCALGO Live; infiltration rates given in mm/hr.
+The values were chosen based an evaluation including the following sources:

 Grouping into high/low compaction